 Un the Atharva-veda, the idea of the king's divinity is suggested more definitely.
-In one place, the king is associated with Indra with the words :?
+In one place, the king is

 "I unite with thee (i. e. the king) Indra who has supremacy, through whom one conquers and is not (himself) conquered, who shall instal thee as sole ruler of the people, and as chief of the human kings".4